Zendaya Just Dyed Her Hair A Brand-New Color — & It Looks So Good

 Unlike many of her other hair transformations, Zendaya actually didn't use a wig for this one, and confirmed to fans that it's the result of a dye.
 "I dyed it," she wrote.
 "Semi-permanent."

-And those Little Mermaid rumors?
-Zendaya put the kibosh on those for good, tweeting out, "Although flattering this is and always has been a rumor."
+And those Little Mermaid rumours?
+Zendaya put the kibosh on those for good, tweeting out, "Although flattering this is and always has been a rumour."

 Advertisement